michellevit/Production-Planner/README.txt

   - Open a Terminal and navigate to the folder you want to save the Production Planner app to
   - In the terminal, run: git clone https://github.com/michellevit/Production-Planner.git
  - Set the environment variables:
+  - ROOT DIRECTORY .env FILE:
     - Create a new file, in the project's root directory, named '.env'
     - Copy-paste the data from the existing 'env.txt' file into the new '.env' file
     - Replace the 'xyz' placeholders with real values
       * Note: the env.txt file includes instructions to get new secret keys, etc
+    - Change the file name from 'env.txt' to '.env'
+  - REACTAPP .env FILE:
+    - Create a new file, in the project's reactapp folder, named '.env'
+    - Copy-paste the data from the existing 'env.txt' file into the new '.env' file
+    - Replace the x's in the URLs with 'localhost' or your network's IP address
+      * Note: this can be found by opening a command prompt on your computer and run: 'ipconfig' and the IPv4 Address should be the address you need
     - Change the file name from 'env.txt' to '.env'
 - Update the file paths for the .bat scripts
 - Install node:
   - https://nodejs.org/en